virtual-world-framework/vwf/docs/persistence_in_vwf.md

 ## Socket Connection Versus Web Service

 Within the context of a running instance of an application, there are two different ways of interacting with the application instance.

 **Socket Connection** - The socket connection is used to manipulate.
 This is currently represented by function calls on `vwf_view` in client code.

 **Web Service** - The web service is used to communicate information *about* an instance.
 This is currently supported by direct web service calls from the client.

 However, from the perspective of an application developer, we want to *present a unified API* that does not force the developer to distinguish between those two use cases.
 To that end, we will wrap the web service in a VWF object with a namespace dedicated to communicating *about* the instance.
-For example, `vwf_view.admin.someFunction`.
+For example, `vwf_admin.someFunction()`.

 To reiterate, the web service is *primarily for internal use.* Our goal is to provide a javascript API to application developers.

 ## Application Developer Use Cases